woxihuanjia/check_ms_win_network_connections/readme.md

-# Nagios plugin to check TCP and UDP connections on a MS Windows Server
+# Nagios plugin to check TCP and UDP connections with Netstat on a MS Windows Server

 ### Idea